desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Bootstrapping Domain
-: Given an authoritative nameserver hostname from the Child's NS record set, that hostname prefixed the label `_boot`.
+: Given an authoritative nameserver hostname from the Child's NS record set, that hostname prefixed with the label `_boot`.

 Signaling Name
 : A Bootstrapping Domain prefixed with a label encoding the